ycsama0703/ycsama0703.github.io/README.md

 NOTE: if you are using Jekyll with GitHub Pages, see the [GitHub Pages installation section](#github-pages-installation).

-This is a simple test.
+This is a simple test v2.

 Then, to style your blog with this theme, add this line to your Jekyll site's `Gemfile`: